Permissions on Default Lockfile Make Running oned Under Unprivileged User Impossible

 Thanks again for your time.

-#6 Updated by Jaime Melis about 8 years ago
+#6 Updated by Jaime Melis over 8 years ago

 - Resolution changed from worksforme to fixed